-Søren Kold will be presenting on How COVID-19 framed the need for speed in People Analytics at the second edition of the Nordic People Analytics Summit 2020.
+Søren Kold presented on How COVID-19 framed the need for speed in People Analytics at the second edition of the Nordic People Analytics Summit 2020.
 We had the pleasure to catch up with him on the subject of his NPA Summit presentation, as well as his views on the state of HR and people analytics.

 Hyperight: Hello Søren, nice to meet you.
 We are super excited to have you as a speaker at the online Nordic People and Analytics Summit 2020.
 To begin with, please share a bit more about yourself, your background and role at Grundfos.